Lost in Berlin.

-“Do we take the U8 to Hermann strasse or to Wittenau?
+“Do we take the U8 to Hermannstraße or to Wittenau?
 Or the U2 towards Pankow?”
 A group of students contemplate their route.
 Maybe they would prefer to take the newly opened U5 towards Hönow.
-Or rather one of the above ground tram or suburban railway (S-bahn) lines.
+Or rather one of the above ground trams or one of the suburban railway (S-bahn) lines.
 “How do we get to Kotti?”
-The hustle of and bustle of Berlins daily life squeezes the students out of the underground’s narrow stairwell, like a tube of toothpaste.
+The hustle of and bustle of Berlin’s daily life squeezes the students out of the underground’s narrow stairwell, like a tube of toothpaste.

 Finally leaving the station, the students hear the loud rattling of a train overhead.
 Metallic sounds strike in rhythm as the world time clock chimes.

-Peering out upon the vast square, the students presently take in the information they over hear.
-Slowly, the Park Inn’s shadow creeps west due to the sun turning in the sky.
+Peering out onto the vast square, the students take in the information which they can overhear.
+Slowly, the Park Inn’s shadow creeps west with the sun changing in the sky.
 In addition, a blanket of darkness sets on the north face of the square.
 Tourists, students and versed art critics alike rush to view the current exhibition at the Forum of Contemporary Art, Art Place Berlin.

 While sifting through the metallic cob webs of seemingly never-ending tram lines and slew of pedestrians, an odd structure catches the eye of one of the students.
 Finally something constant, something quietly ticking – the world time clock.

 History of the World Time Clock